MNW #008: Introduction To Locking And Concurrency Control in .NET 6

 In this week's newsletter, we'll see how we can work with locking in .NET 6.

 We won't talk about how the lock is actually implemented at the operating system level.
-We will focus on application-level locking mechanisms instead.
+Instead, I will focus on application-level locking mechanisms.

 Locking allows us to control how many threads can access some piece of code.
 Why would you want to do this?